This upstart service takes the pain out of seriously private email

 But Bullock isn’t trying to paint email as something his company can replace.
 That’s too tall an order for anyone, even if Slack and others have tried to displace email for business and group communications.
 Knowing that billions of emails are sent each day, Bullock says Witopia retooled an earlier version of SecureMyEmail, which was too restrictive.
 “We’re all so hungry for privacy, but we all use this thing every day,” he says of email.

 Version 2 relies on existing email accounts—$30 a year for up to five accounts—with its multi-platform software acting as a combination of email client and encryption manager.
 (The software operates within your browser on desktop platforms, but handles encryption and decryption entirely on your device.)
 While this resembles GPG plug-ins available for some email clients, it’s more comprehensive, simple, and expansive.
-Plug-in based solutions still require users to manage their own keys, distribute the public component to others, and find their own secure solution for recipients who don’t use GPG or PGP software.
+Plug-in-based solutions still require users to manage their own keys, distribute the public component to others, and find their own secure solution for recipients who don’t use GPG or PGP software.

 SecureMyEmail uses its software to let a user create a key locally if they don’t have one.
 This is a public-private key pair, the kind used in public-key cryptography, which allows the free distribution of the public key for others to use to encrypt messages that only the recipient can decrypt.
 The private key is kept strictly protected and local for that decryption.